 ~ ~ ~

 This whodunit with humor is the third book in USA Today bestselling author Patricia McLinn’s new cozy mystery series, Secret Sleuth, which begins with a murder on a transatlantic cruise in Death on the Diversion.
-In Death on Torrid Ave. and later books, accidental investigator Sheila Mackey returns to dry land in the Midwest, where mysteries abound in her new small-town home.
+In Death on Torrid Avenue and later books, accidental investigator Sheila Mackey returns to dry land in the Midwest, where mysteries abound in her new small-town home.

-Death on Beguiling Way is now available at all the major online retailers and at my ebookstore.
-The print version is available at Amazon and Barnes and Noble, and the audiobook version is at a wide selection of online audiobook retailers.
+Death on Beguiling Way is available at all the major online retailers and at my ebookstore.
+The print edition is available at Amazon and Barnes and Noble, and the audiobook version is at a wide selection of online audiobook retailers.